Open Now Mon–Sat 8 AM – 6 PM | (984) 254-5642

 A fluid change drains about 40-60% of old fluid and refills with new.
 A flush exchanges nearly 100% through the cooler lines.
 Drain-and-fill is gentler for high-mileage vehicles.
 A flush is more thorough but best for vehicles with documented maintenance history.
 We recommend the right method for your situation.

-A rebuild makes sense when the case is in good condition and specific internal parts have failed — it's usually cheaper and keeps your original unit.
-Replacement is better when there's catastrophic damage, a cracked case, or extremely high mileage.
-We inspect the unit and give you an honest recommendation based on what makes financial sense.
+Rebuilding is typically $1,000–$3,000 less than replacement when the case is in good condition and specific internal parts have failed.
+Replacement is the better call when there's catastrophic damage, a cracked case, or extremely high mileage.
+Inspecting the unit first determines which path actually makes financial sense for your situation.

 A fluid change takes 1-2 hours and is same-day.
 Solenoid or sensor work usually takes 1-2 days.
 A full rebuild takes 3-5 business days depending on parts availability.
 Replacement is usually 2-3 days.
 We give you a timeline upfront, and because we're open six days a week, turnaround is faster than most shops.